lakras/matlab-to-julia/README.md

 - `matlab_to_julia_translator.js` contains the translator itself; the `translate` function can be used independently of `index.html` and `web_page_functions.js` (see `tests.js` for an example of import and use)
-- `tests.js` contains the tests run by Travis-CI on all commits and pull requests; tests for unimplemented Julia 1.x features are commented out and marked `TODO`
+- `tests.js` contains the tests run by Travis CI on all commits and pull requests; tests for unimplemented Julia 1.x features are commented out and marked `TODO`
 - `index.html` is the web page accessed at https://lakras.github.io/matlab-to-julia
 - `web_page_functions.js` contains all code that interacts with `index.html`